 Laughter and giggles erupted throughout the room, but Fred, with a knowing twinkle in his eye, calmly replied, “Yes, I think they would” and went to get the box and bring it into the poker room.

 When he returned, Fred said something to the effect of “Angie, I just want you and everyone else to know that I think your box is beautiful.”

 More laughter, while Angie just beamed and looked very pleased with herself, which led to series of increasingly sarcastic compliments about her box.

 It quickly became apparent to me and several others that the people laughing the hardest were thinking about the Urban Dictionary definition of Box, which was around at least as far back as the 1970’s when I was in high school, while Angie was only referring to the cube-shaped wooden container pictured above.

 Poor Angie.
 This went on for 10-15 minutes until Angie asked why everyone seemed to think her box was so funny.
 “Is there some other meaning of ‘box’ that I’m not aware of?”

 I told her the best way to explain this would be to lookup Box in the Urban Dictionary, which I quickly did and slid my phone across the table.

 “Oh!
 My!
 Gawd!”

-I have to give Angie credit for being an incredibly good sport once the “cat was out of the box” so to speak, if you know what I mean.
+I have to give Angie credit for being an incredibly good sport once the “cat was out of the box” so to speak.
 Hopefully she’ll download the Urban Dictionary app and use it wisely.

-Please help me build up my blog following by sharing this post using the buttons below… Thanks in advance!
+Please help me build up my blog audience by sharing this post using the buttons below… Thanks in advance!